Mershab99/git-repo-stats/README.md

-# Git Repo Stats API
+# Go Echo API Server for openapi

 A backend service that fetches Git commit history and metadata across all branches.
 Designed for showcasing portfolio work in Go (Echo + OpenAPI).